dawidm/cryptonose2/README.md

 Cryptonose is a desktop application that keeps track of significant price changes within small time periods (5 minutes, 30 minutes) on cryptocurrency markets.
 It works in real time, connecting directly to supported cryptocurrency exchanges, giving you instant alert when price rises or drops.

 ## Do I need Cryptonose?
-You may want to try Cryptonose if you are daily trader on cryptocurrency markets.
+You may want to try Cryptonose if you are day trader on cryptocurrency markets.
 I started creating Cryptonose2 as personal project.
 I've been using it in trading for over 2 years.

 ## The most important features of Cryptonose
 * Cryptonose uses **real-time connection** to an exchange.
 For selected cryptocurrency pairs, it uses all exchange transactions (fills) to track the price.